-32. Department.
+33. Department.
 Washington State Department of Ecology.

-33. Development.
+34. Development.
 A use consisting of the construction or exterior alteration of structures; dredging; drilling; dumping; filling; removal of any sand, gravel or minerals; bulkheading; pile driving; placing of obstructions; or any project of a permanent or temporary nature which interferes with the normal public use of the surface of the waters overlying lands subject to the Act at any stage of water level.
+“Development” does not include dismantling or removing structures if there is no other associated development or re-development.

-34. Development Regulations.
+35. Development Regulations.
 The controls placed on development or land uses by a county or Town, including, but not limited to, zoning ordinances, critical areas ordinances, all portions of a shoreline master program other than goals and policies approved or adopted under chapter 90.58 RCW, planned unit development ordinances, subdivision ordinances, and binding site plan ordinances together with any amendments thereto.